nimashoghi/ece6254-presentation/slides.md

 </div>

 <!--
-Let's start by understanding why this problem matters.

-The discovery of new materials has transformative potential across multiple domains:
-[click] From next-generation batteries that could power electric vehicles for thousands of miles, to advanced catalysts that could make industrial processes more efficient, to new pharmaceuticals that could treat diseases more effectively.

-[click] Traditionally, materials discovery has been extremely expensive and time-consuming.
-It relies heavily on trial and error approaches, is limited by human intuition about what might work, and can take years of laboratory work to identify a single viable new material.

-[click] This is where AI comes in.
-By generating and evaluating potential materials computationally, AI can accelerate discovery by orders of magnitude, potentially screening millions of candidates before any lab work begins.
+Let's understand why materials discovery is so important and challenging.

+[click] Every technology we rely on - from smartphones to solar panels - starts with a material discovery.
+But traditionally, bringing a new material from lab discovery to market application takes over 20 years.
+This slow cycle limits technological progress.

+[click] The challenge is finding viable materials in an astronomically large search space.
+There are approximately 10²⁰ possible inorganic materials, but only about 1 in 100,000 structures are chemically stable enough to synthesize.
+Finding these rare stable structures manually is like finding a needle in a cosmic-sized haystack.

+[click] This is where generative machine learning becomes our "virtual lab."
+By training AI on databases of known stable materials, we can generate novel candidates that have a much higher probability of stability.
+This approach could revolutionize how we discover materials for critical applications like next-generation batteries, carbon capture technologies, and targeted drug delivery systems.

-[click] The image on the right shows a computational representation of a crystal structure.
-Creating realistic, physically valid structures like this is the key challenge our project addresses.
+[click] The image on the right shows a visualization of a crystal structure.
+Our project specifically compares different state-of-the-art generative methods to determine which approaches best capture the physical constraints that make materials stable in the real world.
 -->